 I drove my ambulance to a safe distance, about 200 meters away.
 As soon as I stopped, the IOF fired tear gas canisters heavily in the area, and suddenly the glass of the driver's seat was smashed and scattered inside the ambulance, hitting me in my eyes.
 My eyes were hurting and burning...
 I was transferred to Beita Field Hospital... and treated until my eyes calmed down.
 The ambulance was directly targeted with a black sponge bullet by the IOF.
 Paramedics were also deliberately attacked.
 The IOF used five PRCS volunteers as human shields during the confrontations.
-For around 20 minutes, the IOF were moving behind the paramedics and verbally insulting them, while following protesters.
+For around 20 minutes, the IOF were moving behind the paramedics and verbally insulting them, while following protesters.242

-Al-Haq Affidavit 352A/2022, given by Khaled Amin Shafiq B'ara, 39, resident of Nablus city, on 27 June 2021.
+240 Al-Haq Affidavit 43/2021, given by 'Alaa Irsan Khdair, 20, resident of Beita, on 21 February 2022.